Flutterwave/rave-edd/README.md

 Activate the plugin.
 Click on "Easy Digital Downloads > Settings" from the left menu and click the "Payments" tab.
-Click on the Rave link from the available Checkout Options Configure your Rave Payment Gateway settings accordingly.
+Click on the Rave link from the available Checkout Options Configure your Rave Payment Gateway settings accordingly. -->

 ### Manual Installation
 Download the plugin zip file.
-Login to your WordPress Admin.
+- Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left menu.
-Click on the "Upload" option, then click "Choose File" to select the zip file you downloaded.
+- Click on the "Upload" option, then click "Choose File" to select the zip file you downloaded.
 Click "OK" and "Install Now" to complete the installation.
-Activate the plugin.
+- Activate the plugin.

 ### Configure the plugin
-Click on "Easy Digital Downloads > Settings" from the left menu and click the "Payments Gateway" tab.
+- Click on "Easy Digital Downloads > Settings" from the left menu and click the "Payments Gateway" tab.
-Configure your Rave Payment Gateway settings accordingly.
+- Configure your Rave Payment Gateway settings accordingly.

-Enable/Disable - check the box to enable Rave Payment Gateway.
+### Enable/Disable - check the box to enable Rave Payment Gateway.
-Mode - check the box to enable Live Mode.
+- Mode - check the box to enable Live Mode.
-Webhook Instruction - please ensure that you copied the url displayed in red into your Rave dashboard as described.
-Enter Secret Hash - ensure that secret hash entered is the same with the one on your Rave dashboard.
-Rave Test Public Key - enter your test public key
+- Rave Test Public Key - enter your test public key
-Rave Test Secret Key - enter your test secret key
+- Rave Test Secret Key - enter your test secret key
-Rave Live Public Key - enter your live public key
+- Rave Live Public Key - enter your live public key
-Rave Live Secret Key - enter your live secret key
+- Rave Live Secret Key - enter your live secret key

 Click Save Changes to save your changes.